linkarzu/linkarzu.github.io/_posts/neovim/2025-02-14-obsidian-to-neovim.md

   [mac/400-autoPushGithub.sh](https://github.com/linkarzu/dotfiles-latest/blob/main/scripts/macos/mac/400-autoPushGithub.sh){:target="\_blank"}
 - I'm not going to cover the script in this blogpost, but if you want me to create a video about it, let me know in the youtube comments

+## Markdown preview in Neovim

+- I use this plugin in case I need to print a markdown file as a PDF or also, in case I need to scroll through a file in a smoother way
+- I can print the PDF in dark mode which looks cool as well

 ## How to enable vim motions in Obsidian